Villa-DEste, Tivoli

 Villa-d-esteStatue

-Soon after we arrived the water organ started to play and we caught a couple of minutes of the remarkable instrument where water pushes air through the organ pipes and plays real music, not just random notes.
-The hydraulic organ of the Organ Fountain is active daily, from 10.30am every two
+Soon after we arrived, the water organ started to play, and we caught a couple of minutes of the remarkable instrument where water pushes air through the organ pipes and plays real music, not just random notes.
+The hydraulic organ of the Organ Fountain is active daily, from 10.30 am every two

 Villa d'Este Gardens